 In networks with a DHCP server, the DHCP permits automatic allocation of the network configuration to the R&S ZNH connected via LAN cable.
 For this purpose, the DHCP has to be active on the R&S ZNH.

 The DHCP is off by default.
 Turn it on like this:

-- 1. In the "Instrument Setup" dialog box, select the "DHCP" item. - 2.
-Select "DHCP" to "On" to activate the DHCP.
+1. In the "Instrument Setup" dialog box, select the "DHCP" item.